awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-examples.md

 The second command encrypts the content of files in the `TestDir` directory and writes the files of encrypted content to the `TestEnc` directory\.
 If the `TestEnc` directory doesn't exist, the command fails\.
 Because the input location is a directory, the `--recursive` parameter is required\.

-The [`--master-keys` parameter](crypto-cli-how-to.md#crypto-cli-master-key), and its required **key** attribute, specify the master key\.
+The [`--wrapping-keys` parameter](crypto-cli-how-to.md#crypto-cli-master-key), and its required **key** attribute, specify the wrapping key to use\.
 The encrypt command includes an [encryption context](crypto-cli-how-to.md#crypto-cli-encryption-context), `dept=IT`\.
 When you specify an encryption context in a command that encrypts multiple files, the same encryption context is used for all of the files\.

 The command also has a `--metadata-output` parameter to tell the AWS Encryption CLI where to write the metadata about the encryption operations\.
 The AWS Encryption CLI writes one metadata record for each file that was encrypted\.

+The [`--commitment-policy parameter`](crypto-cli-how-to.md#crypto-cli-commitment-policy) is optional beginning in version 2\.0\.*x*, but it is recommended\.
+If the command or script fails because it cannot decrypt a ciphertext, the explicit commitment\-policy setting might help you to detect the problem quickly\.

 When the command completes, the AWS Encryption CLI writes the encrypted files to the `TestEnc` directory, but it does not return any output\.